Abdullah-TUS/Abdullah-TUS/README.md

 ## ✨ Projects

+- 👨‍🎓 **Nazzim (Graduation Project)**
+  An internal communication system built for a charitable organization.
+  Designed to transition the workflow from paper-based processes to a fully digital system.
+  Includes letter management, file handling, and structured internal messaging.

 - 💆 **[L U N É A](https://lunea-sa.com)**
   A real-world web platform where users can find and explore nearby salons.
-  Built to help users discover services, view details, and see who provides them — all based on location.
+  Built to help users discover services, view details, and see who provides them based on location.
   "BETA version"

 ## 🧪 Side Projects